ConvertUnlimited

 Tips for big batches

 RAM matters more than CPU.
-A 12-megapixel photo takes roughly 50 MB of RAM to decode.
-A batch of 100 such photos can momentarily peak at several gigabytes of memory.
-Closing other tabs helps if you hit the wall.
+A 12-megapixel photo can require roughly 50 MB of memory after decoding.
+A batch of 100 such photos can temporarily require several gigabytes of memory.
+Closing other tabs can help on low-memory devices.

 What this page does